-Death in service benefit is generally paid as a tax-free lump sum, and is calculated as a multiple of your annual salary.
+Death in service benefit is generally paid as a tax-free lump sum and is calculated as a multiple of your annual salary.
 For example, the benefit may mean your partner receives a payout of three or four times your typical salary, though the exact amount can vary significantly between employers and industries.

-How is death in service paid out?
+How does death in service work?

 Your eligibility for death in service benefit will depend on the terms of your employer’s scheme.

 While some death in service policies are open to all employees, others are tied to the firm’s pension scheme.
 As a result, unless you’re a member of the scheme, you won’t be eligible to receive a payout should you die while an employee.
 This is often known as ‘group life assurance’.